How to Decide Whether to Change Your Name After Divorce

 trees

-2. Take your Time
+2. Take your Time - Changing Your Name is a Big Decision

 Going through a divorce is never painless.
 The range of emotions you’ll go through over the period of splitting up with a partner can feel like a rollercoaster from relief, freedom, guilt, failure, shame, elation, fear, uncertainty – the list is endless, but the one emotion that often overarches the rest is a feeling of being completely overwhelmed.

 It’s a confusing, difficult time and one where you will be forced to make some big decisions regarding your relationship, your children and even your home.
 The one thing you don’t need to decide right away is what to do with your name.
-There is no legal timeframe to keeping or changing your name.
+There is no legal timeframe to keeping or changing your surname.

 Deciding what to be called is a big decision.
 Give yourself time and space to work through the range of emotions.
 Make your choice with a clear mind.
+You are in charge of your destiny.
+If you wish to revert to your maiden name or change to a different name all together, do it at a pace that makes sense to you.

 Divorcee four

-3. Make the Decision for YOU
+3. Make the Name Change Decision That’s Right for YOU

 The name you keep, shed or reclaim is yours and yours alone so make the decision that feels right for you – and for the right reasons.